smarie/python-valid8/docs/index.md

 *"valid8ing is not a crime" ;-)*

 As always unfortunately it starts with *"I could not find a validation library out there fitting my needs so I built my own"*.
 Almost.
 To be a little bit more precise, when it all started, I was just looking for a library providing a `@validate` annotation with a basic library of validators and some logic to associate them, so as to complete [autoclass](https://smarie.github.io/python-autoclass/).
-The idea was to show that with `autoclass`, if you annotate the `__init__` constructor with `@validate`, then the validator would be automatically applied to the generated property setters.
 I searched and found tons of good and less good libraries [out there](#other-validation-libraries).
 However none of them was really a good fit for `autoclass`, for diverse reasons:

  * only a few of them were available as decorators
  * many of them were strongly mixing type validation and value validation, which is not necessary anymore thanks to PEP484.
 This was making the `autoclass` examples more confusing.